drv-rajesh/drv-rajesh.github.io/index.md

 </p>

 <p align="center">
   I aspire to be a Mechatronics Engineer so that my skills in software and hardware can integrate.
-I can apply software skills to areas such as IOT and hardware interfacing, and my engineering skills to the mechanical component of mechatronics - robotics.
+I can apply software skills to areas such as IOT and hardware interfacing, and my engineering (both mechanical and hardware) skills to the mechanical component of mechatronics - robotics.
 </p>

 <hr>